brianbenik/Git-workshop/README.md

 # Git-workshop
-StartingRepository voor een Git-workshop voor non-developer
+StartingRepository voor een Git-workshop voor non-develope

+This is the repro of Brian